 Adam joined Solent University in August 2016 to take up the role of Head of Sport Science and Performance.
-He is currently a Director of the British Association of Sport and Exercise Sciences (BASES), the UK’s professional body for Sport and Exercise Science.
+He is currently the Deputy Chair and a Director of the British Association of Sport and Exercise Sciences (BASES), the UK’s professional body for Sport and Exercise Science.
 He also Chairs the BASES Division of Biomechanics and Motor Behaviour and the Biomechanics Interest Group (BIG).

 He is an Accredited Sport and Exercise Scientist (Research and Pedagogy), specialising in biomechanics, a Chartered Scientist (CSci) with the Science Council, and a Senior Fellow of the Higher Education Academy (HEA).